Newborn (album)

 Newborn is the eighth studio album by James Gang, released in 1975, and the only released on Atlantic Records.

-Guitarist Tommy Bolin and singer Roy Kenner left the band, and were replaced by guitarist Richard Shack and vocalist Bubba Keith.
-This album is notable for being perhaps the most boogie-based James Gang release and for featuring a cover of the Elvis Presley classic "Heartbreak Hotel".
+Guitarist Tommy Bolin and singer Roy Kenner had long since left the band, and were replaced by guitarist Richard Shack and vocalist Bubba Keith in time for Newborn's recording.
+This album is perhaps the most boogie-based James Gang release.
+It features a cover of the Elvis Presley classic "Heartbreak Hotel".

 Both Newborn and its follow-up Jesse Come Home have been reissued on one CD by Wounded Bird Records.